matteofols/react-interview-exercise/README.md

 npm run dev

-### The project should be runing on localhost:3000
+### The project should be running on localhost:3000